jBerling/abmedium/packages/abmedium/README.md

 });
 ```

 This is a very cumbersome format.
+Don't be frightened!
+The library is meant to be used in the background and not manipulated directly as in this document.

-Just to make sure we have not lost our content structure, let's rebuild it.
+To make sure we have not lost our content structure, let's rebuild it!

 ```javascript
 const stringPresenter = (value) =>